adrien-mogenet/adrien-mogenet.github.io/index.md

 ## How can I help?

 I'm researching and currently writing a book about what I call "Unpractical Decisions," to explain why some decisions are difficult, and propose solutions everyone can implement to decide quicker and with greater confidence.
-My approach works with high-stakes decisions (building strategies, hiring for critical roles, tactical purchases, cutting losses...) as well as everyday decisions.
+My approach can be applied to high-stakes decisions (building strategies, hiring for critical roles, tactical purchases, cutting losses...) as well as everyday decisions.
 I'm leveraging my experience leading teams of engineers and data scientists, with whom I spent years generating value from data, to complement other fields of decision theory can offer (Game Theory, Rational Thinking, Nudge Theory...).

 ## Field of interest